-Fear often comes from a little voice in our head that spouts all of the ways something can go wrong.
+Fear often comes from a little voice inside our own head, spouting off all of the ways something can go wrong.

 Being mindful happens when you stop letting your negative thoughts hold you back and you gain the courage to recognize your fears and act anyway.
-Who wants a boring, predictable life?

 2. Getting to sleep

-Bedtime is one of the most important times of the day that we should have a clear and relaxed mind.
-Research shows even a short period of mindfulness meditation can help calm our hyperactive minds and improve our sleep.
+Research shows that even a short period of mindfulness meditation can help calm our hyperactive minds and improve our sleep.
+Apps like Aura, Calm, and Headspace all provide guided meditation to facilitate relaxation and encourage sleep.

-The beliefs you have about intelligence and your ability to bounce back from mistakes is directly related to how your brain responds to making mistakes.
-Mindfulness allows to think about mistakes differently — as an opportunity to learn something new about yourself.
+Whenever it was that they started to manifest, the fundamental beliefs you have about your intelligence and your ability to bounce back from mistakes is directly related to how your brain responds to making mistakes.
+The good news is, it is possible to unlearn this response.

 Mindfulness allows to think about mistakes differently – not as a failure that encourages self-doubt or anger, but as a unique opportunity to learn something new about yourself.